w3c/wot-binding-templates/registry-requirements.md

 It is unrealistic to incorporate a complete list of bindings into a REC document before its publication; thus, we need a more flexible mechanism.

+## Terminology

+- <a name="def-dependency">Dependency</a>: An entry that is used or referenced to from another entry
+- <a name="def-dependent">Dependent</a>: An entry that uses or references another entry

 ## Intro Section of the Document

 - <a name="int-exp">Int-Exp</a>: A binding SHOULD be written by people with a good understanding of the protocol and media type (or similar), who are not necessarily the TD Editors.
 This includes people and organizations inside and outside of the WoT WG.